NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 Compare the current results with the previous results for the same experiment.
 By applying dropout, we improved validation loss from 0.98 to 0.90.
 The gap between MSE for train and validation is also reduced.

-Dropout significantly reduced overfitting for **Experiment 1** and improved generalization resulting in better performance on the validation set.
+Dropout significantly reduced overfitting for **Experiment 1** and improved generalization, resulting in better performance on the validation set.

 ## Experiment 2 - Revisited With Dropout